Internships & Volunteerism

 Attending the orientation is MANDATORY in order to apply for the Sutter Hospital Student Volunteer Program.
 We hold the program every spring; we encourage you to apply for the program next year if you are unable to attend the mandatory orientation.
 However, various local hospitals take volunteers from the community regularly.
 If interested, you can contact the volunteer service coordinator at the hospital to inquire about volunteer opportunities.

 Yes, students must RSVP for the mandatory orientation session.
-Click here to RSVP for the orientation session available.
-You must attend the orientation session you RSVP for - no exceptions will be made.
+RSVP for the orientation session will be available soon.
+You must attend the entire orientation session - no exceptions will be made.